secicciari/final_project/README.md

 We're sick of COVID data and wanted to analyze something a little more fun!
 We're excited for individuals to use our app to determine whether they should start a winery in their area.

 ### Questions we hope to answer
+- What combination(s) of weather features (max temp, min temp, avg precipitation, snow totals) will lead to the best wines by variety (according to Wine Enthusiast ratings)?
 - Can I grow a specific variety of grapes in a given zip code that will create great wine?

 ### Data source